ibexa/documentation-developer/docs/permissions/limitation_reference.md

 |`1`|"self"|Only the User who is the owner of all parent Locations gets access|
 |`2`|"session"|Deprecated and works exactly like "self" in public PHP API since it has no knowledge of user Sessions|

-## Parent Depth Limitation
+## Parent Depth limitation

-The Parent Depth (`ParentDepth`) Limitation specifies whether the User has access to creating content under a parent Location within a specific depth of the tree, used for `content/create` permission.
+The Parent Depth (`ParentDepth`) limitation specifies whether the User has access to creating content under a parent Location within a specific depth of the tree, used for `content/create` permission.